johnroper100/dropplets/README.md

 Simply use the `Latest Version` link above to download `index.php`.
 Copy it to a folder on your server.

-If you are using nginx, also download the `.htaccess4nginx` file.
-This holds the nginx rewrite rules.
+If you are using nginx, use the rewrite rules that can be found in `.htaccess4nginx`.

 ## Requirements